 - Foreign Corrupt Practices Act (FCPA): FCPA prohibits US citizens from bribing foreign government officials to benefit their business interests.
 In most cases, paying a ransom would not violate FCPA, but individual circumstances may warrant close examination of potential FCPA liability.

 - Department of Treasury Office of Foreign Assets Control (OFAC): On Oct.
 1, 2020, OFAC published an advisory reiterating the prohibition against US businesses and persons conducting business or paying funds to any person on the “Specially Designated Nationals and Blocked Persons” (SDN) list.
 OFAC regulations are relevant in a ransomware event because the attacker demanding the ransom may be on the SDN list.
 US companies can be sanctioned for violation of OFAC’s rule even if they do not personally execute a transaction or know that a payment is being made to a prohibited organization or person.

 Secure Approval from the Board

-Obtain approval from the board of directors on policy documents.
-Recognise that policies are likely to be discoverable if legal action is taken against the company due to its handling of a ransomware event.
+- Obtain approval from the board of directors on policy documents.
+Recognize that policies are likely to be discoverable if legal action is taken against the company due to its handling of a ransomware event.

 Examine Impact on Insurance

 - Obtain from the insurer approval that allows third-party vendors to respond to the incident.
 This is particularly important if the third-party firm is not one of the insurer’s pre-approved vendors.
-Insurable vendor expenses may include costs related to the following services: data breach coach/privacy counsel, IT forensic investigations, call center and credit monitoring/identity theft monitoring, crisis management and public relations, and ransom demand negotiation.
+Insurable vendor expenses may include costs related to the following services: data breach coach/privacy counsel, IT forensic investigations, call center and credit monitoring/identity theft monitoring, crisis management and public relations, the cost to obtain cryptocurrency, the demand itself, and ransom demand negotiation.